Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-`StackSidebar` and ``StackSwitcher` have no other member functions, their only use is to control the currently revealed child of a `Stack`.
+Other than this visual component, its purpose is identical to that of `StackSwitcher`.

 ### Transition Animation

-When switching between two pages in a stack, an animation plays transitioning from one to the other.
-Similar to `Revealer`, we can influence this animation in multiple ways:
+When switching selecting a different page of the stack, regardless of how that selection was triggered, an animation transitioning from one page to the other plays.
+Similar to `Revealer`, we can influence the type and speed of animation in multiple ways:

 + `Stack::set_transition_duration` governs how long the animation will take until it is complete
-+ `Stack::set_interpolate_size`, if set to `true`, makes it such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child
++ `Stack::set_interpolate_size`, if set to `true`, makes it such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child.
+If set to `false`, this size-change happens instantly
 + `Stack::set_animation_type` governs the type of animation

 Mousetrap provides a large number of different animation, which are represented by the enum \a{StackTransitionType}.
-They including crossfade, sliding and rotating the child widget.
+They including crossfade, sliding, and rotating between pages.
 For a full list of animation types, see the \link mousetrap::StackTransitionType corresponding documentation page\endlink.

 ---

 ## Notebook

-\a{Notebook} is very similar to `Stack`, it also displays exactly one child at a time.
+\a{Notebook} is very similar to `Stack`, it always displays exactly one child.
 Unlike `Stack`, it comes with a built-in way for users to select which child to show:

 \image html notebook.png